THE ROLLING STONES CHRONICLE

 charity event Save The Children's A Night of Blues at the Roundhouse in London, and is accompanied by

-his date, 34-year-old theatre producer Sally Humphreys.
+his new girlfriend, Sally Humphreys.

 March 2, 2012: The Rolling Stones announce they will publish a 50th anniversary book on July 12, the day of their